TheGiftsProject/katalog/README.md

 * `GITHUB_KEY` - The app public key.
 * `GITHUB_SECRET` - The app secret key.

-__Github User Credentials__

-A single Katalog app only allows users of a certain Github organization to sign in, Katalog requires the name of that organization:

-* `AUTHORIZED_GITHUB_ORGANIZATION` - The name of the authorized Github organization.

 __AWS Credentials__

 The Katalog app requires an AWS S3 account for image uploading: